cableguy99/docs/docs/wp-and-research/technical-whitepaper.md

 Let’s look back how **Tao** handles these two problems.
 As a reminder, **Tao** maintains a certain order of masternodes in creating and sealing blocks, in each epoch.
-For the first issue, random/arbitrary forks are hardly happened because the order of block creation masternodes is pre-determined for each epoch.
+For the first issue, random/arbitrary forks are unlikely because the order of block creation masternodes is pre-determined for each epoch.
 Furthermore, the Random Generals mechanism eliminates the second issue because even one malicious masternode creates two blocks at